bexxmodd/Codewars/PYKATA6.md

-### In this section I will be copying the Codewars exercises and aranging them by date within month.
-### Each of the exercise will have it's difficulty assignt and as soon as the exercise is solved it will have check mark
-### In another file, I will post all the solved exercises which will be linked by the exercise name
+_In this section I will be copying the Codewars exercises and aranging them by date within month.
+Each of the exercise will have it's difficulty assignt and as soon as the exercise is solved it will have check mark.
+In another file, I will post all the solved exercises which will be linked by the exercise name_

 ----------
 # May